 If you can render a subjective judgment about any bell-shaped uncertainty – and you have access to Microsoft Excel® (2010 / 2013 / 2016 / 2019 / Office 365) – you can use the Statistical Program Evaluation and Review Technique (Statistical PERT® , or just SPERT®).
-Statistical PERT lets anyone create a stochastic estimate or forecast using the built-in functions of Microsoft Excel.
+Statistical PERT lets anyone create a probabilistic estimate or forecast using the built-in functions of Microsoft Excel.
 Statistical PERT requires only two inputs to provide an infinite number of probabilistic estimates for the future.
 Here’s all you do:

 - Create a 3-point estimate for a bell-shaped uncertainty, like task duration, project expense, or user story count

 - Render a subjective judgment about how likely the most likely outcome really is

 - Select any probabilistic planning estimate, or make a risk-based forecast

 Choose a cost estimate or task duration that has a very low probability of being exceeded — or cut that estimate and assume more risk that your budget or schedule won’t be enough.
 Forecast an agile product’s likely release date, or what features will likely be included by a hard delivery date.
 Forecast revenue.
 Estimate entire projects and create project schedules with timelines that perfectly fit your risk tolerance.
 Play what-if scenarios to see how choosing different inputs into the model will affect the resulting probabilities.

 You make the final call!
 Using Statistical PERT, you now have a variety of probabilistic estimates at your fingertips to make the best choice.

 Statistical PERT® templates and example workbooks are Excel files that use standard, built-in Excel functions to forecast the future.
 There is nothing to buy, nothing to install, no macros, no advertising, no adware, and no registration required!

 There are two editions of Statistical PERT: Normal Edition, Beta Edition, Lognormal Edition, and the Bootstrap Edition.

 - The Normal Edition uses Excel’s two normal distribution functions, NORM.DIST and NORM.INV